Riverline/multipart-parser/README.md

 ## What is Riverline\MultiPartParser

-``Riverline\MultiPartParse`` is a one class lib to parse multipart document ( multipart email, multipart form, etc ...) and manage each part encoding and charset to extract their content.
+``Riverline\MultiPartParse`` is a one class library to parse multipart document ( multipart email, multipart form, etc ...) and manage each part encoding and charset to extract their content.

 ## Requirements

-* PHP 5.3 or HHVM
+* PHP >= 5.6

 ## Installation

-``Riverline\MultiPartParse`` is compatible with composer and any prs-0 autoloader.
+``Riverline\MultiPartParse`` is compatible with composer and any psr-0/psr-4 autoloader.

 ```
 composer require riverline/multipart-parser